Tag Archives: Beatles

 We all grow up to soundtracks.
 Mine included the Beatles, the Temptations, Neil Sedaka, and Wilson Pickett.
 Don’t judge.
 It also included Walter Cronkite and Huntley/Brinkley.
 It also included local voices like radio DJ’s Billy Love, Tom Kindall, and Little Bee.
 I suppose these and other voices were influential to varying degrees to a goofy teenager in Lexington who was (to quote every first year major league baseball player in history) just glad to be here.

 But the soundtrack also included baseball announcers.
-First it was polished Claude Sullivan describing the Cincinnati Reds games as they it just might be more important than just a game (which of course they were).
+First it was polished Claude Sullivan describing the Cincinnati Reds games as if they just might be more important than just a game (which of course they were).
 Then whiling away endless hours of rain delays with Waite Hoyt’s remembrances of his playing days.
 Al Michaels’ urgency and, occasionally Vin Scully’s erudite ramblings followed.

 This had to be the greatest job in the world; major league baseball announcer.
 It was right up there with being a cowboy or an astronaut or a three-chord guitar-strummin’ British rocker.
 THAT’S what I wanna be!